-Let’s dive in.
-The following are five colors besides black to consider using on your resume.
+Blue, green, purple, red, and gray are five of the best colors besides black to consider using on your resume.

 As a career coach, blue is the color I most often recommend to job seekers.
 One of the reasons companies like Meta, LinkedIn, Twitter, and Salesforce use blue in their logos is because it exudes trust, and besides, people simply love the color.
 You can experiment with different shades of blue (and teal) to find the best one for you.